mpalash/aliakbarmehta/_projects/site-stage-structure.md

 layout: project
 title: 'SITE : STAGE : STRUCTURE'
 hero: /assets/img/mazgaon-docks.jpg
+pcontent:
+  - sss ~ Artist Note
+  - sss ~ The Possibility of Alienation
+  - 'sss ~ Odes and Inquisitions: Sino-Indian Connections in Recent Indian Art'
 ---
 SITE : STAGE : STRUCTURE is an archival documentary project.
 It is a Transmedia Installation that integrates books, objects, photographs, short films, audio narratives, and heritage walks as a way of revitalizing memories and telling a history that is absent from the formal narratives.